petrsoudek/petrsoudek/README.md

 # Hello there 👋

-I'm a Front-End Developer 👀
+I'm a Fullstack junior Developer 👀

 ###### NOW